pedro-homero/pedro-homero.github.io/about.markdown

 I'm just some guy, it doesn't really matter.
 Still, I wanted to have a spot to jolt down (and share) notes, thoughts and ideas and not be dependent on any platform that would make ***you*** the product.
 Hence, this website.

-I'm Portuguese but I usually write in English as I've got friends and acquaintances from different cultures and languages - English emcompasses more people.
+(European) Portuguese is my native language but I usually write in English as I've got friends and acquaintances from different cultures and languages - English emcompasses more people.

 I'm trying to write as succinctly as I can.
 I want to be sparse with words.